Anna Maxwell Martin: Career

 In February 2010, she played freedom of information campaigner Heather Brooke in On Expenses, a BBC Four satirical drama, and later played Isabella in Shakespeare's Measure For Measure alongside Rory Kinnear at the Almeida Theatre.

-In February 2011, she played Sarah Burton in a three-part BBC adaptation of Winifred Holtby's novel South Riding.
+In February 2011, she played Sarah Burton in a three-part BBC adaptation of Winifred Holtby's novel South Riding, and received a nomination for BAFTA Best Actress Award for her role.

 On 12 July 2011, she played Kay Langrish in a BBC Two dramatisation of The Night Watch.
 Beginning in September 2012, she starred in the drama mini-series The Bletchley Circle (2012–2014).
 On 4 September 2012, she appeared in Jimmy McGovern's Accused.

-In December 2013 she returned to the world of Jane Austen, starring as Elizabeth Darcy in the BBC Christmas season drama Death Comes to Pemberley, a three-part television adaptation of the P. D. James novel of the same name which continues the events of Austen's Pride and Prejudice six years after Darcy and Elizabeth's marriage, with a murder mystery plot involving the same characters.
+In December 2013, she returned to the world of Jane Austen, starring as Elizabeth Darcy in the BBC Christmas season drama Death Comes to Pemberley, a three-part television adaptation of the P. D. James novel of the same name which continues the events of Austen's Pride and Prejudice six years after Darcy and Elizabeth's marriage, with a murder mystery plot involving the same characters.

 In 2015, she played Mary Shelley in ITV drama series The Frankenstein Chronicles.
-In December that year she appeared as Ethel Rogers in the BBC three-part serial And Then There Were None, an adaptation of Agatha Christie's novel of the same name.
+In December that year, she appeared as Ethel Rogers in the BBC three-part serial And Then There Were None, an adaptation of Agatha Christie's novel of the same name.

 In 2017, she played Julia in The BBC comedy series Motherland.
 The show returned for a second series in 2019 and another in May 2021.
 The second and latest Christmas special, titled "Last Christmas" aired on 23 December 2022, garnering wholly positive reviews from critics.

-In 2019, she played Beelzebub, leader of the denizens of Hell, in the Amazon Prime TV serial Good Omens, based on the book by Terry Pratchett and Neil Gaiman.
-In the same year she joined the cast of Line of Duty' during its fifth series playing DCS Patricia Carmichael, a role she reprised in series six.
+In 2019, Martin played Beelzebub, leader of the denizens of Hell, in the Amazon Prime TV serial Good Omens, based on the book by Terry Pratchett and Neil Gaiman.
+In the same year she joined the cast of Line of Duty during its fifth series, playing DCS Patricia Carmichael, a role she reprised in series six.

-In 2021, she played the co-lead role in Hollington Drive an ITV television drama series that began broadcasting on 29 September 2021.
+In 2021, Martin played the co-lead role in Hollington Drive, an ITV television drama series that began broadcasting on 29 September 2021.
 Created and written by Sophie Petzal, the series follows two sisters, Theresa (Anna Maxwell Martin) and Helen (Rachael Stirling), and their families as they grapple with the potential crime of their children.

 In 2022, she hosted the seventh episode of the sixty-third series of Have I Got News for You alongside guest stars Chris McCausland and Steph McGovern and team captains Paul Merton and Ian Hislop.